MojoliciousDotIO/mojolicious.io/blog/2018/12/24/async-await-the-mojo-way/index.markdown

 However, a few nice features emerge.
 The most important of which is that the promise object can be returned to the caller and the caller can choose what to do with it.

-In useful code you would also want to attach error handling thought I've omitted it here for bevity.
+In useful code you would also want to attach error handling, though I've omitted it here for bevity.
 Mojolicious' promise implementation also gives us the `wait` method to start the ioloop if necessary.

 Although it is interesting to see how a user can create a promise object to convert a callback api to promises, many libraries, including Mojolicious, now have promise variants built-in.